perfettiful/merge-practice/readme.md

-# THIS IS MY PRACTICE README ! 👏
+# THIS IS MY README ! 👏

 ## here is my content!! 👾